wernerware/video-notes/obfuscation/README.md

 ![No Optimization](images/no_optimization.png)

-Finally, you will need to specify the inputs and outputs.
-Library jars and other supporting files are included in the second section to cue the tool as to which identifiers in the code will not be touched by the process; they are external to the artifacts we are minifying, and therefore need to remain the same.
+You will need to specify the inputs and outputs.
+Library jars and other supporting files are included in the second section to cue the tool as to which identifiers in the code will not be touched by the process; they are external to the artifacts we are obfuscating, and therefore need to remain the same.
 The first section is a sequence of inputs with their corresponding outputs.

 It's important to specify an output, otherwise the tool will process the jar and exit without recording the results.
 It's a tree-falls-in-the-woods situation.
 You will need to specify an actual existing file for the output, but this will be overwritten.
 The easiest way to accomplish this is to copy the artifact you are obfuscating with a big _OBFUSCATED appended so that you can remember which is which, and believe me, when it's a manual process you will need this: